 Overall, the 1Password is suitable for those with a low budget because the plans are cheaper than LastPass and Dashlane.

 You can read more in my detailed review of 1Password here.

-As the number of online services growing every day, a password manager is the need of the hour.
+As the number of online services growing every day, creating strong passwords with a password manager is the need of the hour.